-101 Creative Writing Exercises is a book of writing exercises that takes writers on a journey through different forms and genres of writing.
+101 Creative Writing Exercises (aff link) is a book of exercises that takes writers on a journey through different forms and genres of creative writing.

 Each exercise teaches a specific concept, and each chapter focuses on a different subject or form: journaling, storytelling, fiction writing, poetry, article writing, and more.
 All of the exercises are designed to be practical.
 In other words, you can use these exercises to launch projects that are destined for publication.

 Today, I’d like to present one of the exercises to give you a taste of what to expect from the book.
 From “Chapter 6: Storytelling,” this exercise is called “Oh No He Didn’t!”
 I hope you like it!